oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_instances_container_instance_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ContainerInstance resources in Oracle Cloud Infrastructure
-- Returns a list of ContainerInstances.
+- Returns a list of container instances.
 - If *container_instance_id* is specified, the details of a single ContainerInstance will be returned.